 NASA / JPL / SSI

-A new moon for Saturn within the G ring
+New moon of Saturn within the G ring: S/2008 S1

 S/2008 S1 may just be the easiest to find of a number of parent bodies that supply dusty material to the G ring.
 Methone, Anthe, and Pallene just have arcs, but the G ring extends all the way around the planet.
 So there could well be other objects, maybe just 100 meters or 50 meters across, orbiting in different positions within the G ring, all supplying the dust that keeps the G ring its dusty self.
 With this discovery, I think Cassini's beginning to venture into the murky terrain that separates "moons" from "ring particles."